barrust/pyspellchecker/README.rst

 **more likely** the correct results.

 ``pyspellchecker`` supports multiple languages including English, Spanish, German, French, and Portuguese.
 For information on how the dictionaries were created and how they can be updated and improved, please see the **Dictionary Creation and Updating** section of the readme!

-``pyspellchecker`` supports **Python 3** and **Python 2.7** but, as always, Python 3 is the preferred version!
+``pyspellchecker`` supports **Python 3**

 ``pyspellchecker`` allows for the setting of the Levenshtein Distance (up to two) to check.
 For longer words, it is highly recommended to use a distance of 1 and not the